Minnie Gonzalez

 Stateside Puerto Rican politician in Connecticut, U.S.

-Minnie Gonzalez (born August 4, 1950) is an American politician who has been a member of the Connecticut House of Representatives since 1997, serving the 3rd district in Hartford.
-She is the Deputy Majority Leader since 2017.
+Minnie Gonzalez (born August 4, 1950) is an American politician serving as a member of the Connecticut House of Representatives since 1997, the 3rd district, comprising parts of Hartford.
+A member of the Democratic Party, She serves on the Appropriations, Public Safety, Legislative Management and Housing Committees, and is the president of Connecticut's Puerto Rican and Latino Caucus.

 Personal life

-Gonzalez was born in Adjuntas, Puerto Rico into a family of seven siblings.
-She graduated from Adjuntas High School.
-In 1981 Gonzalez migrated to the United States, where she worked as a Special Deputy Sheriff at the West Hartford Superior Court in Connecticut and as an Assistant Registrar of Voters.
-She is married to Ramon L. Arroyo, and she has two sons and one daughter.
+Gonzalez was born in Adjuntas, Puerto Rico, where she graduated from Adjuntas High School.
+She moved to Hartford, Connecticut in 1981, where she worked as a special deputy sheriff for Hartford County, and as an Assistant Registrar of Voters.
+She has three children, and currently lives in Hartford, Connecticut with her husband, Ramon L. Arroyo.

 Political career

-In 1986, Gonzalez was elected to the Hartford Town Committee.
-Ten years later she was elected to the Connecticut House of Representatives for the 3rd district, which is composed of the Parkville, Frog Hollow and Behind the Rocks neighborhoods in Hartford.
-She served as the Assistant Majority Leader from 2003 to 2004, as Assistant Majority Whip from 2005 to 2006, as Deputy Majority Whip-at-Large from 2007 to 2014, as Chief Majority Whip from 2015 to 2016 and as Deputy Majority Leader since 2017.
+In 1986, Gonzalez was elected to the Hartford Democratic town committee.
+In 1996, she ran for State Representative in the 3rd district, which is composed of the Parkville, Frog Hollow and Behind the Rocks neighborhoods in Hartford.
+She faced incumbent Democrat Ilia Castro in the Democratic primary, whom she defeated with 57% of the vote.
+In the general election, she easily defeated Republican Kevin Sheridan and petitioning candidate Harry Suarez.

-Gonzales serves on the Appropriations, Housing and the Public Safety and Security Committees.
+She has served in many positions of leadership in the Connecticut House of Representatives, including as the Deputy Majority Leader from 2017 to 2021, and the Deputy Speaker from 2021 to 2025.

-She ran for mayor of Hartford in 2007.
+In 2007, she unsuccessfully ran for mayor of Hartford.

-Political views and accomplishments

-Education

-Gonzalez wants to invest more in technical high schools, and to established free community college for Connecticut residents.
+Policy positions

 Family court reform

-Gonzalez is an advocate for family court reform.
-She has sponsored legislation to create a rebuttable legal presumption that shared parenting is in the best interest of children with divorced parents, with exceptions for child abuse and neglect.
-She has also sponsored legislation concerning parental alienation, to define it as a form of child abuse and to help children reconnected with their alienated mother or father.
-In 2014, Gonzalez worked to enact a law to limit the use of guardian ad litems.
-In 2019, she sponsored a bill to limit their use outside of severe cases identified by the Department of Children and Families.
-Together with republican Prasad Srinivasan and democrat Ed Gomes, Gonzalez was one of only three members of the Judiciary Committee voting against the 2018 reconfirmation of the controversial family court judge Jane B. Emons, who was not reconfirmed despite the positive committee vote.
-In 2019, she organized a public hearing on parental alienation and family court reform.
+Gonzalez, who raised her children as a single mother, is an outspoken advocate for family court reform.
+She sponsored legislation to create a rebuttable legal presumption that shared parenting is in the best interest of children with divorced parents, with exceptions for child abuse and neglect, and has sponsored legislation defining parental alienation as a form of child abuse, and to help children reconnected with their alienated mother or father.

-Health
+In 2014, Gonzalez worked to reform the use of guardian ad litems, forcing transparency in their billing practices, and allowing parents to file motions to remove a guardian ad litem or attorney for their minor children.
+In 2019, she sponsored a bill to limit their use outside of severe cases identified by the Connecticut Department of Children and Families.

+Gonzalez was a key legislator in preventing the re-appointment of controversial family court Judge Jane B. Emons, who had originally been appointed by governor Jodi Rell and proposed for reappointment in 2018 by governor Dannel Malloy.
+She, along with Republican Prasad Srinivasan and Democrat Ed Gomes, were the only three members of the Judiciary Committee to vote against her re-nomination, which eventually died in the House despite the positive committee vote.

+Housing

+Together with Representative Jason Rojas, Gonzalez sponsored a 2015 housing bill that would have required at least 75 percent of all new affordable housing projects to be built in affluent neighborhoods, in order to reverse the pattern of only building federally subsidized low-income housing in the poorest neighborhoods.
+The bill died without a vote.